razonyang/hugo-theme-bootstrap/exampleSite/content/docs/look-and-feel/index.md

 ## Favicons

 HBS generates icons in multiple sizes base on the file `assets/favicon.webp` (higher priority) or `assets/favicon.png`.
 Just save your own favicon image as the same path to override the defaults.

+You'll need to override the mask icon `assets/safari-pinned-tab.svg` as well.

 > The static icons `static/images/icons/icon-{size}.png` have higher priority for backwards compatibility.